arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

-**1 my atttitude towards diligence and strive ?**
+**1 my attitude towards diligence and strive?**

-​	working hard is way to achieve the things, I am enjoy the challenge things, because that will not be boring.
-After making great effort to finish a things, I will feel the achievement.
+​	working hard is a way to achieve things, I am enjoying challenging things because they will not be boring.
+After making a great effort to finish things, I will feel the achievement.

 **2 What is the most challenging part of your last coop experience and how to overcome it.**

-​	The most challenging part of my previous experience is When I took on a project by ownself, I get a requirement form the my lead about code checking tool.
-I needed to check some code changed according a specific rules.
-Somebody did this before, but not successed, so I have no body to learn from.
-So I list what should I do, and figured out every steps.
-What I did is searching on Internet, asked some my colleauge who maybe know that, and kept update my process with my lead.
-I just did those repeatly. about a fews weeks I did it.
+​	The most challenging part of my previous experience is When I took on a project by myself, I get a requirement from my lead about a code checking tool.
+I needed to check some code changes according to specific rules.
+Somebody did this before but did not succeed, so I have nobody to learn from.
+So I list what should I do, and figured out every step.
+What I did is a search on Internet, asked some of my colleagues who maybe know that, and kept updating my process with my lead.
+I just did those repeatedly. about a few weeks I did it.

-What I learn from those experience
+What I learn from those experiences

-communication is important, because that will let you in right direction.
+communication is important because that will let you in the right direction.

-Divide big problem into some small parts, and sloved small parts one by one.
+Divide the big problem into some small parts, and solved small parts one by one.

 ## **3 Tell me about your work experiences.**